GittestCC/multi_commit/README.md

 * Write an apidoc comment for each of your endpoints
 * Ensure all your required files are within /app/out

-The example written uses Jetty to serve the HTTP endpoint.
+The example written uses Jettys to serve the HTTP endpoint.
 You can run the example with:

 docker build -t kinto-javahttp-example . docker run kinto-javahttp-example